APTrust/bagman/README.md

 The scripts directory also includes process_items.sh and restore_items.sh.
 These are good for running local end-to-end integration tests.
-To run these on your own machine, you'll have to change the config setting in those scripts from apd4n to whatever config name you've set up.
+To run these on your own machine, you'll have to change the config setting in those scripts from dev to whatever config name you've set up.
 You also *must* have Fluctus running locally (or at whatever URL the FluctusURL setting points to).